 This creates a new market for low-value plastics and provides support for waste-pickers communities.
 The co-processing treatment monitors CO2 emissions and is supervised 24/7.

-Why Neutralize your Plastic Footprint?
+Why Take Responsibility of Your Plastic Footprint?

 Vietnam is the 4th largest contributor to ocean plastic pollution globally, with an estimated 2,500 tons of plastic waste